nan-yu/pubsub-test/email/appeng/golang/README.md

 # Send email notifications for Config Sync Post-Sync Events

-This example demonstrates how to send email notifications for Config Sync post-sync events using Pub/Sub and Cloud Run Functions.
+This example demonstrates how to send email notifications for Config Sync post-sync events using Pub/Sub and App Engine.

 ## Architecture Overview